-This course is designed to cover the comprehensive application of accounting principles to the real estate and construction industries.
-Emphasis will be placed on budgeting and monitoring costs for construction projects, as well as rate of return analyses for investment projects.
-Management accounting will receive more emphasis than financial reporting in this
+This course covers the comprehensive application of accounting principles to the real estate and construction industries.
+Budgeting and monitoring costs for construction projects are emphasized, as well as rate of return analyses for investment projects.
+Management Accounting is emphasized over Financial Reporting.

-Prerequisites: BUAC 66 or BUAC 1 Recommended: Completion of BUAC 12 CSU, Associate Degree Applicable
+Prerequisites: BUAC 1 or equivalent CSU, Associate Degree Applicable